Table of Contents

 - What are the variables you would consider when you are going to predict demand for a product?

 The technical will be conducted via a live coding platform.
 The interview tests for SQL and Python skills.
 Expect around five SQL problems that will steadily increase in difficulty.
-It's definitely helpful to practice the Amazon SQL questions on Interview Query.

 This is the last interview stage and comprises of 5 one-on-one interview rounds with business intelligence engineers, data scientists, and a hiring manager.
 Each interview round lasts approximately 45 minutes with a lunch break in-between.